nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

   :depth: 3
   :local:

-This chapter describes the validation function compliant with Bean Validation (JSR349) of Java EE7.
+This chapter describes the validation function compliant with Jakarta Bean Validation of Jakarta EE.

 .. important::

-  The Bean Validation engine is not implemented by this function.
+  The Jakarta Bean Validation engine is not implemented by this function.

-  Java EE environments (such as WebLogic and WildFly) use the Bean Validation implementation that is bundled in the server.
+  Jakarta EE environments (such as WebLogic and WildFly) use the Jakarta Bean Validation implementation that is bundled in the server.
-  For use outside Java EE environments, the Bean Validation implementation must be added to the reference library separately.
+  For use outside Jakarta EE environments, the Jakarta Bean Validation implementation must be added to the reference library separately.
-  (It is recommended that the reference implementation `Hibernate Validator(external site) <http://hibernate.org/validator/>`_ be used.)
+  (It is recommended that the compatible implementation `Hibernate Validator(external site) <http://hibernate.org/validator/>`_ be used.)

 Function overview
 ---------------------